Yah-Mo1/cloud-cost-dashboard/terraform/README.md

 3. **`ecs/`**:

    - Defines the **ECS cluster**, **task definitions**, and **ECS service**.
-   - Configures **Fargate** tasks with the containerized Threat Model application.
+   - Configures **Fargate** tasks with the containerised Threat Model application.
    - Integrates with the ALB for load balancing.

 4. **`ecr/`** (optional depending on your setup):